serokell/blog-posts/existential-vs-universal-quantification/article.md

 multitypedList :: [Elem]
 multitypedList = [Elem "a", Elem 1, Elem (Just 5)]

-printElem :: Elem -> IO ()
-printElem (Elem x) = print x
+-- We can use 'print' here because inner types of 'Elem' has 'Show' constraint printElem :: Elem -> IO () printElem (Elem x) = print x